 These do hearty, homestyle health food, with lashings of quinoa and offer about 17 types of non-dairy milk for your latte.
 It is also licensed and you get a pint of robust New England porter here until midnight.

 If you don’t feel like tackling a book, there is generally something interesting on the well-stocked magazine rack.
-By the till are selections of their current fiction and nonfiction top-sellers, which seem to reflect the tastes of the cultured crew who hang out here.
+By the till are selections of their current fiction and nonfiction top-sellers, a mixture of literary successes of the day and some more unusual things.
 I found Han Han’s essays there, Hillbilly Elegy by J D Vance, and Rupi Kaur’s two volumes of poetry.

 There are sections on psychology, science, history and so forth, with serious and light-hearted choices, from hefty tomes on the American Revolution to books of photographs of log cabins.
 I got Russell Shorto’s Revolution Song here, which tells the story of the American Revolution by interweaving the biographies of six historical figures.
 I found it the most illuminating book on this subject I have come across.
 Reading George Washington’s narrative along with a slave’s makes the revolutionary emphasis on individual liberty seem so self-serving.